$h^1\ne h_1$ for Anderson t-motives

 (c) If $\pi$ is not perfect, what is its possible rank?
 Can it take all possible values from 0 to min ($h^1(M), \ h_1(M)$), or not?
 Maybe it is always equal to min ($h^1(M), \ h_1(M)$)?
 Maybe it is never 0 (if $h^1(M)\ne0\ne h_1(M)$)?

-By analogy with the number field case of abelian varieties and by Theorem 0.1, it is natural to expect that the answer to (a) is yes.
+By analogy with the number field case of abelian varieties and by Theorem 0.2.2, it is natural to expect that the answer to (a) is yes.
 Nevertheless, we construct a counterexample (Theorems 4.1, 4.7).
 Also, we give an answer to a question of D. Goss (Theorem 5.1).

 {\bf Structure of the paper.} In Section 1 we give definitions and elementary properties of Anderson t-motives and their $H^1$, $H_1$.
-In Section 2 we define affine equations --- the main computational tool to calculate $h^1$ of t-motives.
-In Section 3 we show how to reduce a problem of finding of $h^1(M)$ to a solution of an affine equation.
-In Section 4 we apply this method to an explicitly defined t-motive to get a counterexample to (0.2a).
+In Section 2 we define affine equations and introduce a notion of $T$-divisible $\n F_q[[T]]$-submodule of $\p[[T]]$ --- the main computational tools to calculate $h^1$ of t-motives.
+We state a conjecture 2.3.6 that the length of the tail (see a footnote below (2.1.2)) of an affine equation corresponding to an Anderson t-motive of dimension $n$, is equal to $n$.
+In Section 3 we show how to reduce a problem of finding of $h^1(M)$ for $M$ defined in (1.10) to a solution of an affine equation.
+In Section 4 we apply this method to an explicitly defined t-motive to get a counterexample to (0.3a).
 In Section 5 we consider an example of a t-motive giving answer to a question of D. Goss.
-In Appendix, 6.1 - 6.4 we consider initial steps of calculations of Section 3 for some other types of t-motives, in order to confirm Conjecture 2.13.
+We consider in Appendix some possibilities of further research.
+Namely, in 6.1 - 6.4 we consider initial steps of calculations of Section 3 for some other types of t-motives, in order to confirm Conjecture 2.3.6.
 In (6.5) we define some Ext groups; maybe they are interesting for development of this subject.

-{\bf 0.3.
-Further research.} We want to answer Question 0.2c.
-Explicitly, what is the set of quadruples $(c_1,\dots,c_4)$ such that there exists a (pure, having $N=0$) t-motive $M$ such that $c_1=r(M)$, $c_2=h^1(M)$, $c_3=h_1(M)$ and $c_4$ is the rank of the pairing $\pi$?
-Trivial restrictions are: for uniformizable $M$ all $c_i$ must be equal, for non-uniformizable $M$ all $c_i$ must satisfy $c_1>c_2$, $c_1>c_3$, $c_2\ge c_4\ge0$, $c_3\ge c_4$, and (see (1.12) for the justification of (0.3.1)).
-Maybe these are the only restrictions on $c_*$?
-(Exception is the trivial case $c_1\le3$: really, all pure, having $N=0$ t-motives of rank $\le3$ are either Drinfeld modules or their duals, hence they are all uniformizable).

-For the case $r=c_1=4$ we can try to find all quadruples satisfying $4> c_2,c_3\ge c_4\ge0$ and (0.3.1) by computer search among t-motives of the form (1.11.1), $N=0$, $n=2$.
-For higher $r$ we can either consider $M$ from (6.1) (consideration of t-motives of the form (1.11.1), $N=0$, $n=3$ can be too complicated, see 6.4), or to consider direct sums of the above $M$ and some Drinfeld modules.
-Since all invariants $r(M)$, $h^1(M)$, $h_1(M)$ and the rank of the pairing $\pi$ are additive with respect to the direct sum, most likely it will be enough to find finitely many small quadruples in order to get all possible quadruples as their sums.

-{\bf 0.3.2.} Also, we can calculate dim $\Ext^1_{\p[T,\tau]}(M,Z_1)$ (notations of [G], (5.9.22); see [G], Remark 5.9.26 for the meaning of this space).
-If $M$ is uniformizable then this Ext is 0.
-Also, there are some other Ext modules (see 6.5) related to $M$, as well as Tor groups, for example $\Tor_1^{\p[T,\tau]}(M,Z_1)$.
-Are there relations between $h^1(M)$, $h_1(M)$ and the dimensions of these Ext, Tor?
+We state in (6.6) the problem of finding of all possible values of $h^1$, $h_1$ and the rank of pairing, and state a conjecture on the set of these values.
+We justify in (6.7) this conjecture.